| Burke County Smart Start works with many

 Mobile

-Mobile Preschool Classrooms provide unique and exciting pre-school
+Three Mobile Preschool Classrooms provide unique and exciting

-classroom experiences for children ages 3 to 5 years old who live
+pre-school classroom experiences for children ages 3 to 5 years

-in outlying areas of the county and are not enrolled in child
+old who live in outlying areas of the county and are not

-care.
-Contact: Susan Wilson Pollpeter, Burke County Schools,
+enrolled in child care.
+Contact: Kim Rudisill, Burke County Schools,

 430-4100.